 Poultry birds are needed to be maintained in a strictly hygienic manner with proper housing.
 A good and clean environment with proper ventilation should be provided.
 The farm should be disease and pest free.
 Layers require regular temperature.

 Poultry farming involves both egg layers and broilers.
 Both these group have different food requirements according to their farming purposes.

-For successful poultry farming, a disease-free condition is strict.
+For successful poultry farming, a disease-free condition is important.
 Fowls are vulnerable to numerous diseases.
-The cause of the disease may be virus, bacteria, fungus, or even deficiency of nutrition.
-Hence, regular and proper cleaning, sanitation, spraying of pesticides and disinfectants should be done.
-Vaccinations help to prevent the chance of occurrence and spreading of infections.
+The cause of the disease may be from different modes of infections from virus, bacteria, fungus, and other agents, or even food deficiency or nutritional deficiency.
+Hence, regular and proper cleaning, sanitation, spraying of pesticides and disinfectants should be performed to keep the surroundings clean, tidy and also free from all microbes.
+Along with this, all domestic birds are vaccinated to control the disease and to increase in backyard birds.
+Vaccination is commonly used the biological preparation that helps in preventing the chance of occurrence and spreading of infections.

 Discover more about poultry farming, animal husbandry and other related topics only @ BYJU’S Biology